 Approximately 1 in every 100 young people in Vila de Abrantes will be killed before their 19th birthday.
 They experience high levels of violence, police harassment, poor schooling and unemployment.
 Largely ignored by the authorities, without leadership or leisure opportunities, young people are extremely vulnerable to a range of abuse, which may lead to high risk situations and dangerous behavior.
 Our challenge is to create a safe and trusting environment to address these vulnerabilities.

-60 young people will develop increased resilience and self-esteem.
-Building trust, project activities will provide a safe environment within this violent community.
-This will allow young people to develop health and well-being, limiting involvement in high risk situations.
-Positive lasting outcomes will occur through the community network mobilized as a result of the project.
-This will be a sustainable space for young people's voices and the development of advocacy for peaceable change.
+180 young people will develop increased resilience and self-esteem.
+Project activities will provide a safe environment for debate within this violent community, allowing young people to develop well-being and limit their involvement in high risk situations.
+Positive outcomes will occur through assertive activities, such as exhibitions, debates and presentations within the community focused on racism, violence and human rights, enabling young people's voices to be heard, towards peaceful change.